b2rsp/chatReact/README.md

 - [X] Countdown feature
 - [X] Improve the style of the inbox
 - [ ] Inform user when entering invalid action
-- [ ] Split the header into a proper component
+- [X] Split the header into a proper component
 - [ ] Add proptypes
-- [ ] Refactor with Redux and Redux Saga
+- [ ] Refactor with Mobx / Redux+ReduxSaga
 - [ ] Format the code with Airbnb eslint style
 - [ ] Add proper validation of the action params
 - [ ] Add unit testing for components (Jest)